 In the authorization profile, enter the name of the ACL created earlier on the WLC.

-- In the ACL field, enter the name of the ACL on the switch that defines the traffic to be redirected.
-This examples uses cwa_redirect.
+In the ACL field, enter the name of the ACL on the switch that defines the traffic to be redirected.
+This example uses CWA_Redirect.

 Create an Authentication Rule